Tips & Tricks — LA‑2A Collection

 It's ironic that the compression technology that's perhaps the most difficult to wrap your head around — the fabled T4 opto-electrical mechanism that drives the Teletronix LA-2A Leveling Amplifier — is also the easiest to operate.
 Virtually anyone with ears can manipulate the LA-2A's ultra-simple two main control knobs — Gain and Peak Reduction — to bring signals under control with consistency and punch.
-But the new the LA-2A Classic Leveler Plug-In Collection adds some unique "under the hood" features and variation between the LA-2A plug-in models that may not be immediately obvious at first listen.
-Read on.
+But the LA-2A Classic Leveler Plug-In Collection adds some unique "under the hood" features and variation between the LA-2A plug-in models that may not be immediately obvious at first listen.

 The LA-2A Collection – Three Different Flavors